James Wade

-James Martin Wade (born 6 April 1983) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number six; he reached a peak ranking of world number two in 2010.
-Widely regarded as one of the greatest ever darts players to have never won a world championship and the greatest left-hander in the history of the sport, Wade is a four-time PDC World Championship semi-finalist and eleven-time PDC major winner, placing him third in the all-time list behind Phil Taylor and Michael van Gerwen.
+James Martin Wade (born 6 April 1983) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is ranked world number six; he reached a peak ranking of world number two in 2010.
+Widely regarded as one of the greatest ever darts players to have never won a world championship and the greatest left-hander in the history of the sport, Wade is a four-time PDC World Championship semi-finalist and eleven-time PDC major winner, placing him fourth in the all-time list behind Phil Taylor, Michael van Gerwen and Luke Littler.

 Wade started his career in the British Darts Organisation (BDO) in 2001 before joining the Professional Darts Corporation (PDC) in 2004.
 His best performance in a major BDO tournament came at the International Darts League in 2004 and 2007, reaching the quarter-finals on both occasions.
-He became the then-youngest player to win a major PDC title when he won the 2007 World Matchplay at age 24.
-His PDC major wins include the World Grand Prix in 2007 and 2010, the UK Open in 2008, 2011 and 2021, the Premier League in 2009, the Championship League in 2010, the Masters in 2014 and both the European Championship and World Series Finals in 2018.
-He has won a total of 40 PDC titles in his professional career.
+He became the then-youngest player to win a PDC major title when he won the World Matchplay in 2007 at age 24.
+His other PDC major wins include three UK Opens, two World Grand Prix titles, and the 2009 Premier League.
+Wade has won a total of 42 PDC titles in his professional career.